se-edu/se-book/specifyingRequirements/useCases/usage/text.md

 * Identifying all possible extensions encourages us to consider all situations that a software product might face during its operation.
 * Separating typical scenarios from special cases encourages us to optimize the typical scenarios.

-**One of the main disadvantages of use cases is that they are not good for capturing requirements that does not involve a user interacting with the system.** Hence, they should not be used as the sole means to specify requirements.
+**One of the main disadvantages of use cases is that they are not good for capturing requirements that do not involve a user interacting with the system.** Hence, they should not be used as the sole means to specify requirements.

 </div>